-By paying attention to your own emotions, needs, and behaviors, you will be better prepared to handle the human dimensions of the crisis.
-As a result, you will be more capable of containing the crisis, regaining control, minimizing damage, and effectively preventing, defusing, and reducing the duration of an extremely difficult leadership situation.
+By paying attention to your own emotions, needs, and behaviors, you’ll be better prepared to handle the human dimensions involved with leading through a crisis.
+As a result, you’ll be more capable of containing the crisis, regaining control, minimizing damage, and effectively preventing, defusing, and reducing the duration of an extremely difficult leadership situation.

-For more tips on leading in times of turmoil, access the full text of Klann’s book, Crisis Leadership: Using Military Lessons, Organizational Experiences, and the Power of Influence to Lesson the Impact of Chaos on the People you Lead.
+For more tips on leading in times of turmoil, access this complimentary version of the full text of Klann’s book, Crisis Leadership: Using Military Lessons, Organizational Experiences, and the Power of Influence to Lessen the Impact of Chaos on the People You Lead.